GreatGrant/MyMTNNGAppClone/README.md

 ### 🖼 Carousel Images
 Some original promotional images from the official app were replaced with royalty-free or placeholder images in this public version to comply with copyright rules.

+### 🖼 Third-Party Logos

+This project includes logos or icons of third-party services (e.g. Cowrywise, MoMo PSB, BetKing, etc.) to replicate the original app experience.

+> **These logos are owned by their respective companies** and are used here only for **personal learning and design reference**.

 ---

 ## 📦 Usage